-It seems self-evident that the performance of the play is the most important ingredient of the experience.
-Without it there would be no Theatre in the Home.
+Without the play there would be no Theatre in the Home.
 It seems reasonable then that the producer should be able to determine and set the best location and layout for streaming of the play.
 A location and layout that gives the performance stream the preeminent place in the constellation of devices in the home.
+The producer of the theatre broadcast was certainly of this view but the audience might have a different thoughts preferring choice of content-device mappings over pre-produced orchestrations.
+The Theatre in the Home service pilot trial would test this by adopting the producer's preference that the play be pinned to the TV as the largest device.